KTLaRue/MYF_tech4SG/README.md

 page hosted at http://localhost:3000/ once repo is pulled.

-Make sure you have npm installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm With npm installed navigate to map-your-food
-Run the following commands:
+Make sure you have npm installed: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm With npm installed navigate to the MapYourFood folder Run the following commands: npm install npm start
-npm install
-npm start